a-sit-plus/cidre/README.md

 &mdash; _Sir Evander Marchbank_, self-proclaimed cider cartographer who insists that every orchard has its own “gravitational pull” affecting the bubbles.

 ---

 CIDRE focuses on parsing and representing IP addresses, IP networks and providing CIDR math.
 On the JVM and Android it maps from/to `InetAddress`/`Inet4Address`/`Inet6Address`.
 On native targets, it maps from/to `in_addr`/`in6_addr`.
 It is not a full IP networking implementation, but you can use it to implement IP routing.
 It has a total of zero external dependencies.
-Currently, CIDRE can
+Currently, CIDRE provides the following functionality:
-* parse and encode IPv4 and IPv6 addresses from/to String and ByteArray representations
+* parsing and encoding IPv4 and IPv6 addresses from/to String and ByteArray representations
-* iterate over, slice, split, and merge networks,
-* convert prefixes from/to netmasks
+* converting CIDR prefixes from/to netmasks
-* subnet and supernet
+* checking whether addresses or networks are are fully contained within a network
-* sorting of networks and addresses
+* comparability of networks and addresses inside a family (IPv4/IPv6)

+Planned features are:
+* iterating over, slicing, splitting, and merging networks
+* subnetting and supernetting

 In general, CIDRE's data model has semantics influenced by [netaddr](https://github.com/netaddr/netaddr/?tab=readme-ov-file): An `IpNetwork` covers a range of `IpInterface`s, both of which consist of an `IpAddress` and a `prefix`.